The Discernment Compass

-This Practice draws on a number of approaches to discernment including Wesley’s Quadrilateral, and is modelled on The Daily Examen by St Ignatius of Loyola, founder of the Jesuits..
+A model for spiritual discernment and decision making..
+This Practice draws on a number of traditional Christian approaches to discernment including Wesley’s Quadrilateral, and is modelled on The Daily Examen by St Ignatius of Loyola, founder of the Jesuits..

 The Discernment Compass: A model for spiritual discernment and decision making.
 But note that discernment is not certainty, but faithful alignment.
 Look for convergence across all four directions over time.
 DR Phelan 2026